 You can monitor the scan's progress using the Scan Status column.

-When the scan finishes, double-click on any computer you deployed the new Teams app to.
+When the scan finishes, double-click on any computer you deployed the new Teams application to.
 Select the PowerShell menu option, then use the drop-down menu to ensure you select the right Scan Profile.

 Once we've verified that the Scan Profile is working, we can create a dynamic collection with our gathered information.